LIP Logo

 How does it work?

-Pay your bills with a promissory note
+Pay your bills with BOE Cheque

 How to win in court